AKSW/frankgraphbench/docs/source/benchmark_results/results.md

 ## ml-1m

 Experiment ran using the MovieLens-1m dataset with the following presented models and their configurations.
-The complete configuration can be found in `config_files/run_ml-1m.yml`:
+The complete configuration can be found in `config_files/run_ml-1m.yml` and `config_files/run_gnns.yml`:

-- Summarized results from `experiment_results/fixed_db16_runs/ml-1m.csv`:
+- Summarized results from `experiment_results/fixed_db16_runs/ml-1m.csv`, `experiment_results/fixed_db16_runs/ml-1m_bPRMF.csv`:

 | Model | MAP@10 | nDCG@10 |
 |---------|----------|------------|